Ximmerse/SDK-legacy/Tools/README.md

 		![](imgs/IMUCalibrationWindow6.png)

 ## <a name="anchor-BluetoothSetting"></a>5 Bluetooth Connect Tool - <kbd>Mobile -> BTconnect.apk</kbd>
 Use this tool to connect the X-Cobra and X-Swift to your Android device via Bluetooth.
-This tool is used if you want to connect the X-Cobra and X-Swift to your mobile device ++WITHOUT using the X-Hawk++.
+This tool is used if you want to connect the X-Cobra and X-Swift to your mobile device **WITHOUT using the X-Hawk**.
 Once connected and saved (refer to [SDK Doc](http://ximmerse.github.io/SDK_Doc/#9.4-connect-ximmerse-devices-via-bluetooth-in-android) for step-by-step instructions), you can test the connected devices using the CrossInputManager tool below.

 <div align = center>
 <img src="imgs/BluetoothSetting.png" >